-Submit a planning application
+Submit a Planning Application

-Make sure it's 'valid'
+Make sure it is 'valid'

 If an application has everything it needs, it is called a valid application.
 We have to send invalid applications back to be completed, which causes costs and delays.
 Around half of all applications we receive are invalid!
 If you need any help or advice on this please contact us beforehand.